misauraleitao/thepawbrew/README.md

 # Deployment

-My website is deployed on GitHub pages -
+My website is deployed on GitHub pages -https://misauraleitao.github.io/thepawbrew/ First thing I did was clicking on settings on the paw brew repository page.
+When the page loaded, I scrolled to the PAGES section and clicked it.
+Once it loaded the page comes up with a section called SOURCE.
+I clicked on the drop down menu and selected the option of MASTER and then I clicked SAVE.

 # Credits